brainstem-org/brainstem_support/docs/datamodel/users.md

 - __Groups__: Collections of users that can be used for organizing teams or labs.
 All groups are public within BrainSTEM.

 - __Laboratories__: Organizational units that are tied to groups in a one-to-one relationship.
 Linking a group to a lab allows for additional information to be associated with the group.

-Please see the dedicated pages below for the models within the user app: